GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

        --parent-model=projects/$PROJECT_ID/locations/$REGION/models/test_model
    ```

-After the upload completes, create a new cloud deploy release using the new model
+After the upload completes, create a new Cloud Deploy release using the new model
 version.
 This time, changing the version ID of the vertexAIModel deploy parameter
 to 2 to refer to the new model.